ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.frontier_silicon/README.md

 - Changing system information

-### Known Bugs
+### Known Bugs and Limitations

-- Media player must be on for preset discovery
+- The Media player must be on for preset discovery
-- No notifies after some time
+- Due to limitations of the FSAPI protocol, parallel operation with the UNDOK App is not reliable and thus not supported.
+Use at own risk.

 ## Documentation

 This adapter lets you control internet radios and media players based on Frontier Silicon chipsets.
-Many devices which can be controlled via [Undok](https://www.frontiersmart.com/undok) should work.
-Tested devices come from [Revo](https://revo.co.uk/de/products/), [Sangean](https://www.sangean.eu/products/all_product.asp) and [SilverCrest](https://www.silvercrest-multiroom.de/produkte/produktuebersicht/), others should work, too.
+Many devices which can be controlled via [UNDOK](https://support.undok.net) should work.
+Tested devices come from [Revo](https://revo.co.uk/de/products/), [Sangean](https://www.sangean.eu/products/all_product.asp), [Hama](https://de.hama.com/produkte/audio-hifi/digitalradio) and [SilverCrest](https://www.lidl.de), others should work, too.

 After installation the device's IP and PIN must be entered in the configuration dialog.
-If the radio does not play DAB after switching on via Undok or this adapter try with "DAB starts without sound" enabled.
+If the radio does not play DAB after switching on via the UNDOK App or this adapter try again with "DAB starts without sound" enabled.

 When the adapter starts for the first time it collects information about the device.
 For that it needs to switch through all modes.
 During checking settings the device will be muted for a few seconds to avoid disturbing sounds.

-While the adapter reads the device's setting objects and states are created.
+While the adapter reads the device's settings ioBroker objects and states are created.
 States can be read-only (`ro`) or read-write (`rw`) *ok, write-only for buttons is also possible*.

 - audio